fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 =============================================================================================================================================
 - All the APIs are externalized into config.json file and mapped through config.ts file as variables which are consumed.
 For more notes on this please read role directory user story (194064) user story.
 - Service directory can be searched through left panel as well as from home page landing page tile which would have text label 'Search People'.
-- `showUserPresenceIndicator` flag has been used to render user presence status (onlin, offline) status. `UserPresence` view renders user status on UI according to context which may switch from people to role depending upon if on client side search is on People or Role.
+- `showUserPresenceIndicator` flag has been used to render user presence status (online, offline) status. `UserPresence` view renders user status on UI according to context which may switch from people to role depending upon if on client side search is on People or Role.
 - `showPeopleDirectory` flag has been used to add tile on landing page , not setting value to true on config file for this flag would return app defaulting to matrix.